ethz-micro/matlab_micro/sxm_viewer/readme.txt

 1. Run SXM viewer main file:
    >> SXM

-2. Select the process type in the popupmenu.
+2. Select the process type in the popupmenu (default = Raw)

-2. Press open button and search for the directory where measurements are;
+3. Press open button and search for the directory where measurements are;

 3. Press items in the list box in order to let them appear in a new figure;

 4. Press on plotted channels to export them on a new figure.

-5. Whenever the button ‘hold exported’ is active (blue capital letters), all exported channels will be inserted in the same figure.